christopher5106/christopher5106.github.io/_posts/2015-12-13-HTML5-file-image-upload-and-resizing-javascript-with-progress-bar.markdown

 categories: web
 ---

-There are tons of libraries on the web, such as [some](http://designscrazed.org/html5-jquery-file-upload-scripts/), but these libraries are always much more complicated than needed, and modifying them will require 10 times more work than do it from scratch.
+There are tons of libraries on the web, such as [shown in this list](http://designscrazed.org/html5-jquery-file-upload-scripts/), but these libraries are always much more complicated than needed, and modifying them will require 10 times more work than do it from scratch.

-So let us see the different components to do our file uploader library.
+So let us see the different components to do our own file uploader script.

 # Which request ?

 For files, it's necessarily a POST request (passing the file in the parameters of a GET request would be possible for small files though but a very bad anti-pattern).

-There exists different format :
+There exists different encoding format for the content of the data :

 - application/x-www-form-urlencoded
 - text/plain
 - multipart/form-data

-The multipart/form-data type is the recommanded one for files since you can upload multiple files and chunks of files.
+The `multipart/form-data` type is the recommended one for files since you can upload multiple files and chunks of files.

-In the form tag element `<form>`, the format is specified by the `enctype` attribute.
+In the form tag element `<form>`, the format is usually specified by the `enctype` attribute and the correct request is made by the browser on input change.
 Default is `application/x-www-form-urlencoded`.

 # The XMLHttpRequest Object and the progress status